Pwd9000-ML/terraform-azurerm-sonarqube-aci/README.md

 **NOTE:** There are some [rate limits](https://letsencrypt.org/docs/rate-limits/) using **Let's Encrypt**

-See **Examples** on caddy usage.
 More information can also be found here: [caddy documentation](https://caddyserver.com/docs/quick-starts/reverse-proxy).
+Custom domain can be configured by giving your **"custom.domain.com"** value in the variable, `var.caddy_config` as shown in the snippet below.
+See [Examples](https://github.com/Pwd9000-ML/terraform-azurerm-sonarqube-aci/tree/master/examples) for more details.

 ```hcl
 #Terraform caddy container commands: